web-ridge/gqlgen-sqlboiler/README.md

 DONE: New plugin which generates CRUD resolvers based on mutations in graphql scheme
 DONE: Support one-to-one relationships inside input types
 DONE: Generate code which implements the generated where and search filters
+DONE: Batch update/delete generation in resolvers (Not tested yet)

-TODO: Batch create/update/delete generation in resolvers
+TODO: Batch create generation in resolvers
 TODO: Support gqlgen multiple .graphql files
 TODO: Edges/connections
 TODO: Crud of adding/removing relationships from many-to-many on edges